nicolezattarin/VQE-minimization-strategies/results/Benchmarks_scipy_iminuit.md

 <img src="4qBFGS_error.png"  width="500"/>  <img src="4qSLSQP_error.png"  width="500"/>
 <img src="4qmigrad_error.png"  width="500"/>  <img src="4qtrust-constr_error.png"  width="500"/>

+It's possible to observe that trust-constr, that is the most accurate algorithm tested for a 4 qubits circuit, is also the less affected by seed change.

-(run on my own machine, previous tests shown that this doesn't affect accuracy)
+(runned on my own machine, previous tests shown that this doesn't affect accuracy)

 work in progress: